Home » Blog » Guide On Book Publishing Packages & Deals (USA, 2026): What’s Included, What’s Missing, and How to Price Illustrations

-Every author dreams of finding the perfect book publishing package that keeps costs predictable, quality consistent, and deadlines realistic.
+Every author dreams of finding the perfect book publishing packages that keeps costs predictable, quality consistent, and deadlines realistic.
 Yet most book publishing deals do not tell the full story.
 The fine print often hides what is excluded, such as artwork, indexing, permissions, or post-launch support.
 Even the most affordable book publishing package can become costly when these missing pieces appear mid-production.

 At Estorytellers, I have seen hundreds of authors bring in quotes labeled as “all-inclusive” that were not truly inclusive.
 Some lacked clear artwork rights.
 Others had no indexing or permissions handling.
 We designed our publishing frameworks to fill these gaps so authors can see the real costs upfront and plan with confidence.

-This guide explains what is genuinely included in book publishing packages, what is often missing, and how to evaluate deals in 2025.
+This guide explains what is genuinely included in book publishing packages, what is often missing, and how to evaluate deals in 2026.
 It also includes pricing guidance for illustrations, color, and permissions, along with tactics for timing discounts, setting tax structures, and maintaining your book post-launch.

 Prepared by Estorytellers Publishing Experts, with insights from our Art Director, Indexing Lead, Publishing Counsel, Print Production Lead, Promo Strategist, Series Economics Analyst, Tax Advisor, and Program Manager.
 Tools used include the Package Scope Decoder, Illustration & Color Cost Cards, Permissions Matrix, Indexing Planner, Promo Calendar Grid, Series Revenue Model, Tax Categorization Cheat-Sheet, and Maintenance Budget Planner.